4rlenrey/Notes/Cybersecurity.md

 Cybersecurity is trying to acheve all of above goals for data and services:

-* Avaliability

-    _You should be able to use your bank account_
+* Avaliability - _You should be able to use your bank account_

-* Integrity

-    _Your bully should not be able to change your name_
+* Integrity - _Your bully should not be able to change your name_

-* Accountability

-    _Your bully should not be able to take credit for your work_
+* Accountability - _Your bully should not be able to take credit for your work_

-* Confidentialiy

-    _Your friends should not be able to see your divorce papers_
+* Confidentialiy - _Your friends should not be able to see your divorce papers_

-* Authenticity

-    _You should be able to get the real amount of money stored in your PayPal_
+* Authenticity - _You should be able to get the real amount of money stored in your PayPal_

 There are two base types of attacks.

-* Passive attack

-    _Attacker just gets some information without harming system resources_
+* Passive attack _Attacker just gets some information without harming system resources (Really hard to detect)_

-    \- Really hard to detect

-* Active attack

-    _Attcker does something to the system resources_
+* Active attack _Attcker does something to the system resources (Easier to detect)_

-    \- Easier to detect

 There's another way of separating attacks into two categories;

-* Internal attack

-    _Attacker is a imposter_
+* Internal attack _Attacker is an imposter_

-* External attack

-    _Attcker is not from the company/system_
+* External attack _Attcker is not from the company/system_

 ### Terminology